-The Company has experienced net losses and negative cash flows from operating activities since its inception, and as of December 31, 2013 and December 31, 2014, had a deficit accumulated of \$80,536 and \$101,753, respectively.
+The Company has experienced net losses and negative cash flows from operating activities since its inception, and as of December 31, 2015 and December 31, 2014, had an accumulated deficit of \$129,008 and \$101,753, respectively.
 The Company expects to continue to incur net losses in the foreseeable future.
 A successful transition to attaining profitable operations is dependent upon achieving a level of revenues adequate to support the Company's cost structure.